 Why do so many return every year?
 Because there is nothing like it!
-Look at these pictures, read the comments, then buy your ticket and book your flights.
+Look at the bottom of this page, read the comments, then buy your ticket and book your flights to Phoenix Sky Harbor Airport.
 You have an opportunity to be a part one of the oldest and best recovery retreats in the world.
 The 32nd annual ACA Arizona Retreat on Mingus Mountain is September 8-10th.
 Tickets are limited, we can only accommodate 160 people.
 Our camp is in the crater of an extinct volcano, on top of the mountain above the mountain-side artsy ghost mining town of Jerome.
 If you are not familiar with the artist colony of Jerome, the streets are lined with gift shops, art galleries, and restaurants, where miners, gunslingers, gamblers, and cowboys roamed the streets only a century ago.
 The retreat is 1.5 hours north of Phoenix, 2.5 short hours from The Grand Canyon and less than 35 minutes from Sedona.
 Sedona vortex map.
 Click here to see a video of the scenic drive up and over the mountain into Jerome.

 In September when it’s 105 degrees in Phoenix, it’s typically about 75 to 80 degrees on the mountain.
 Late night temperatures are usually a comfortable 50 to 60 degrees.
 That mountain weather will be a welcome change by September.
 For just $140 or less you can join us and take a break from the recovery monotony.
 Let someone else do the cooking for a change, and work your program at your pace in this serene rustic environment.